centaur54dev/ConnDuino_EEPROM/README.md

 Writting and reading strings
 -------------------------------
-1. The **writeString** method writes a null terminated string to eeprom and returns the number of written bytes (this include the null character too).
+1. The **writeString** method writes a null terminated string to eeprom and returns the number of written bytes (this includes the null character too).
 Here is an example:
 ```
 const char* str1 = "abcdef";
 const char* str2 = "xyz";